 - AFA Professional Climate Survey Results, Adams and Lowry ( 2021)

 - In the last couple of years, AFFECT matured as an organization, with a set of established efforts that are expected to be repeated annually in years to come.
-These initiatives include (i) mentoring, (ii) grants and (iii) demographic survey.
-In 2023, much of the committee’s effort has been focused on perfecting and expanding these initiatives, as well as the processes and networks that support them.
+These initiatives include (i) mentoring, (ii) grants to support networking and mentoring events, and (iii) departmental demographic survey.
+In 2024, much of the committee’s effort has been focused on perfecting and expanding these initiatives, as well as the processes and networks that support them.

-- We received 91 applications for the in-person one day mentoring even hosted by AFFECT ahead of the 2024 AFA.
-This represented a 117% increase relative to the prior year.
-The number of accepted mentees increased to 36 (from 30 in the prior year).
+- We received 58 applications for the in-person one-day mentoring event hosted by AFFECT ahead of the 2025 AFA.
+This represented a 36% decline relative to the prior year.
+The number of accepted mentees remained at 36 and the number of mentors remained at 12.

-- In spring 2023, AFFECT issued its second annual call for funding proposals for supplementary funds to support research-oriented events and other activities that promote gender equality in the academic finance profession and align with AFFECT’s Mission.
-AFFECT was able to provide funding for eight proposals.
-Four of these events were outside of U.S. We also started to collect a brief summary of the impact of funded events.
+- In the spring of 2024, AFFECT issued its third annual call for funding proposals for supplementary funds to support research-oriented events and other activities that promote gender equality in the academic finance profession and align with AFFECT’s Mission.
+AFFECT was able to provide funding for seven proposals.
+Three of these events were outside of U.S. We also started to collect a brief summary of the impact of funded events.

-- In 2023, with the generous support from the Journal of Financial Economics, AFFECT awarded two grants to research proposals that involved collecting new data on the standing of women in finance profession.
-In late 2023, AFFECT circulated a second call for funding proposals for projects that involve collecting new data for research that aligns with AFFECT’s mission.
+- In 2024, with the generous support from the Journal of Financial Economics, AFFECT awarded one grant to a research proposal that involved collecting new data on the costs of showing emotions in academia.

 2022 Research Highlight